schibsted/spid-tech-docs/resources/articles/external-payment-methods.md

 ***

-#### Payment with payment methods supported in SPiD and with provided payment methods
+#### Payment with payment methods supported in SchAcc and with provided payment methods

 ```
 curl https://payment.schibsted.no/api/2/paylink \